-I visited the Fowey Hall Hotel in May 2021 and my room named ‘Hoskins’ cost £619 with breakfast included.
+I stayed at the Fowey Hall Hotel in May 2021 in the ‘Hoskins’ rooms, which cost £619 with breakfast included.

 Fowey Hall Hotel